During the complicated process of creating a product, the moment comes when we would like to see how all our assumptions and efforts work in practice.

-A prototype is an early sample, model, or release of a product created to test a concept or process.
-Typically, a prototype is used to evaluate a new design to improve the accuracy of analysts and system users.
-It is the step between the formalization and the evaluation of an idea.
+To avoid this type of error, build a prototype, an early sample, a scale model, or a product release to test a concept or process.
+A prototype is generally used to test a new design and improve the accuracy of analysts and system users.
+It is the process that connects the formalization of an idea and its evaluation.

-Prototyping is an essential part of the design process and a practice used in all design disciplines.
-Architects, engineers, industrial designers, and even service designers make their prototypes to test their designs before investing in their mass production.
+Prototyping is a common practice in all design disciplines, and it's an essential component of the design process.
+Architects, engineers, industrial designers, and even service designers use prototypes to evaluate their ideas before investing in large-scale production.

 Types of prototypes

 In the IT industry, there are many types of prototypes, ranging anywhere between these two extremes:

 - Low-fidelity (lo-fi) prototype is a quick and easy way to translate high-level design concepts into tangible and testable artifacts.
 The first and most crucial role of lo-fi prototypes is checking and testing functionality rather than the product's visual appearance.

 - Medium-fidelity (mid-fi) prototype would be similar to a wireframe-based mockup, with little content and fewer interactions but clickable regions that display the application's interactions and navigation options.
 Storyboards or user scenarios are generally used to create medium-fidelity prototypes.

 - High-fidelity (hi-fi) prototypes appear and function as similar as possible to the actual product that will ship.
 Teams usually create high-fidelity prototypes when they have a solid understanding of what they will build.
 They need to test it with real users or get final design approval from stakeholders.

 Prototyping is a complicated process, so it is worth finding a way to best suit our work style and redirect our thoughts into a real project.